 For example, assume you are a Chinese citizen and want to diversify.
 It wouldn’t make much sense to open an account with the New York City branch of the Bank of China.
 From a diversification standpoint, it would be much better to open an account with a sound regional or local bank that doesn’t have a presence in or connection to mainland China—and thus can’t have its arm easily twisted by the Chinese government.

 The Best Offshore Banks

-Each year, a prominent financial magazine publishes a study on the world’s safest banks.
+Each year, a prominent financial magazine publishes a study on the world’s safest choices for offshore banking.
 Below are its top 10 safest banks in the world.
 Notice that none of them is in the US.

 Now, if you’re a US citizen, it’s very unlikely you could just show up at one of these banks and open an account as a nonresident.
 That is, unless you plan on making a high six- or seven-figure deposit.
 Then you might have a chance, but it’s still not guaranteed.

 You can thank the US government for that.
-It imposes a lot of red tape on foreign banks with US clients.
+It imposes a lot of red tape on offshore banking with US clients.
 For foreign banks, the logical business choice is to show Americans the “unwelcome” mat.
 The costs simply don’t justify the benefits.

-Unfortunately, this is true for many banks the world over, which drastically cuts the choices Americans have for banking offshore.
+Unfortunately, this is true for many banks the world over, which drastically cuts the choices Americans have for offshore banking.
 It’s a form of de facto capital control.